 AEGIRINE CRYSTAL FELDSPAR

 Aegirine Crystal Feldspar cluster.
-Lovely lustrous black crystals and contrasting white Albite combined in one specimen.
+Lovely lustrous hard black crystals and contrasting white Albite combined in one specimen.
 An amazing crystal, that looks even better in person.
 The main crystal is quite wide and there are several distinct crystals also growing alongside.
-There is also another mineral visible on the back of the crystal, which I’ve taken a close up photo of.
+Interesting combination of two metal sodium silicates from nature.
 A great collector piece and an interesting and less common mineral.

 Mount Malosa, Zomba Valley, Malawi.

 Forming impressive crystals that have become classics among collectors.
 These tall opaque monument like crystals that jut majestically out from their host rocks are simply splendid.
 Named after the Norse God of the Sea Aegir.
 Aegirine is difficult to distinguish from its close cousin Augite.
 Under normal circumstances, the steep pyramids of Aegirine are the only point of differentiation.

 Albite is the last of the feldspars to crystallize from molten rock.
 The process of crystallization from a molten rock body serves to isolate rarer elements in the last stages of crystallization and therefore produces rare mineral species.
 Albite is often found with lovely rare and beautiful minerals.
 Although usually not an exceptional collection mineral in itself, albite can be a nice accessory mineral to other mineral species.
 A variety associated with tourmaline is called cleavelandite and forms extremely thin, platy, white and sometimes very transparent crystals.